-For 12.3.1(a) above these measures include:
+For 8.3.1(a) above these measures include:

-(i) the provision of an access yard of at least six metres as shown on the planning maps (this is to enable the creation of alternative legal access should the seaward road be removed).

-(ii) the extent to which the building is relocatable (design, location of building on site, practical access for relocation).
+- (i) the provision of an access yard of at least 6m as shown on the Planning Maps (this is to enable the creation of alternative legal access should the seaward road be removed). - (ii) the extent to which the entire building is relocatable (design, location of building on site, practical access for relocation). - (iii) prevent the use of concrete and block wall foundations, flooring and walls.

-For 12.3.2(a) above these measures include:
+For 8.3.2(a) above these measures include:

-- (i) new buildings or significant redevelopment of existing buildings should be situated as far back from the sea as is practicable to provide the greatest distance between the hazard and the building.
-In determining what is practicable the location of adjacent buildings will be taken into account, and - (ii) additions or alterations to any building should be landward of the existing building.
+(iv) new buildings or significant redevelopment of existing buildings should be situated as far back from the sea as is practicable to provide the greatest distance between the hazard and the building.
+In determining what is practicable the location of adjacent buildings will be taken into account, and and

-and